KeyValueSoftwareSystems/juno/README.md

 + <a href=https://github.com/KeyValueSoftwareSystems/juno#references>References</a>

 # Why
-JWTs have a signature which can be verified server-side, rendering forging impractical.
+JWTs have a signature which can be verified server-side, rendering forging a JWT impractical.
-However, a JWT has the signature verification algorithm specified in its header section.
+However, a JWT has the signature verification algorithm specified in its own header section.
 A vulnerable server tends to accept ```none``` as a valid option and hence bypass signature verification.

 # How